java-wanted/jupik/06-collections/COLLECTIONS.md

   An answer that the only references are compared is right but it does not answer to the question.
 Moreover, it is accepted to compare references in the such way.

+### HashSet

+It could be required to object to keep equal elements within a collection.
+There is an interface Set to fullfil such wishes in Java.

+Solve the following car park issue:

+- Declare an interface Set to manage a set of not equal cars with the following
+  operations: add, remove, size and clear.

+- Test it is not possible to add equal cars, Test it is possible to remove a car if an equal exists.